alliander-opensource/pycgmes/README.md

 If you need to add your own attributes (example: cable colour), you can do that by subclassing the relevant class.

 If this is a leaf node (for instance `ACLineSegment`), it "just works".
-If you want to add an extr attribute to a class higher in the hierarchy (for instance `Equipment`) there is a lot more work to do.
+If you want to add an extra attribute to a class higher in the hierarchy (for instance `Equipment`) there is a lot more work to do.

 By default, an attribute is fully qualified. `bch` in `ACLineSegment` will appear as `ACLineSegment.bch` in the serialisation.